 My Reverse Bucket List

-- I went to London by myself, overcoming my fear of traveling solo to a different country.
+- I went to London alone, overcoming my fear of traveling solo to a new country.

 - I lived away from home during the four years I was at university.